yaminikotharu22/server_health_monitoring/README.md

-# server_health_monitoring
-This project is a lightweight Server Health Monitoring Tool built using Python.
-It monitors real-time system performance including CPU usage, RAM usage, and disk space using the psutil library.
-The project helps in understanding system resource management and introduces basic DevOps monitoring concepts.
+📌 Project Overview

+The Server Health Monitor Tool is a Python-based project designed to monitor system performance in real time.
+It helps track important system resources such as CPU usage, RAM usage, and disk space.

+This project is useful for understanding basic DevOps monitoring concepts and system automation.

+---

+🚀 Features

+- Real-time CPU usage monitoring
+- RAM/Memory usage tracking
+- Disk space monitoring
+- Continuous system performance display
+- Lightweight and simple terminal-based tool

+---

+🛠️ Technologies Used

+- Python
+- psutil Library
+- VS Code
+-